Zett0x/aww-react-app/README.md

 # Aww Web App

-This project was developed using React library, Redux and CSS.
+This project was developed using React library, Redux,CSS and the Reddit API

 ### Installation